VEHICLE BUYER'S GUIDE

 What are the most common Viper problems?+

-The most frequently reported Dodge Viper issues involve: STRUCTURE, ENGINE AND ENGINE COOLING, STEERING, ELECTRICAL SYSTEM.
+The most frequently reported Dodge Viper issues involve: ELECTRICAL SYSTEM, STRUCTURE:BODY:ROOF AND PILLARS, STRUCTURE:BODY, AIR BAGS.
 These are aggregated across all model years from NHTSA owner complaint filings.
 Frequency of complaints does not necessarily indicate severity.

 Deep-Dive Research